tainstr/misura.doc/components/camera.rst

 Moreover, **X** and **Y** motors are represented directly in the camera controller as a bottom slider (**X**) and a lateral slider on the left (**Y**).
 A right click on these sliders opens a context menu showing the current position and offering a **Configure** action to open motor configuration panel.

+The motion sliders allow to *focus-in* by double-clicking anywhere on them.

 There is a third way to interact with camera positioning: the **motion handle**.
 It is displayed as a red square in the top-left corner of the image.
 Dragging and dropping it around the image will cause a motion such that the new position of the top-left corner of the image will correspond to the position where you dropped the square.

 .. _camera_analysis: